Q. HOW DO I MAKE A MASK?

 Continue to give.
 In our online service, we will still have a time that we pray over the offering.
 You can huddle with your family during that time and then give online together.
 We know that some of our families will be impacted financially because of less hours at work or even no hours at work and we want to be able to enter into their burden with them.
 Your continuing to give sacrificially and cheerfully makes this possible.
 Here are all the ways you can continue to give online.

-The church offices are closed and we will not have any weekday ministries/activities through March 31.
+The church offices are closed and we will not have any weekday ministries/activities until further notice.
 We have temporarily suspended hospital visits by our staff, but we will still be calling and checking in on as many people as possible.
 If you are sick or know of someone in our faith family who is sick, please contact our staff and make sure we know so we can minister as best as we can.

 Q: WHAT IS COVID-19?